AlexColmer/Tech201-git-github/README.md

 ### Heading3
 - Let's creat our Markdown file

-- step 1 create the tech201_github
+- step 1 create the mkdir tech201_github

 - step 2 change directory to the tech201_github